 In my opinion, the effectiveness of NABU should be measured by three criteria.

 The first is the fight against current corruption.
-If they only “catch up” with “former” people, this indicates selectivity, but it is no longer meaningful, because everything stolen has already been lost.
+If they only “catch up” with “former” people, this indicates selectivity, but it is more meaningless, because everything stolen has already been lost.
 But right now they are stealing what cannot be given back, and for this they are using state power.

 The second criterion is an equally effective fight against corruption at all levels - from the lowest to the highest.